Frequently Asked Questions

 Is ECZ-ID a blockchain product?

 ECZ-ID is infrastructure-agnostic.
-It focuses on verified identity, attestation, and provenance.
+It focuses on resolver-verifiable identity, attestation, and provenance.
 The underlying storage and verification mechanisms are designed for performance, auditability, and standards alignment—not tied to any specific technology stack.

 What domains does ECZ-ID cover?